w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 ### UserInfo

-In order to use the UserInfo API:
+To use the UserInfo API:

-* Enable the experimental feature `FedCmLoginHint` in `chrome://flags`.
 * The RP must embed an IDP iframe, which will perform the query.
 * The embedded iframe must receive permissions to invoke FedCM (via Permissions Policy).
 * The user first needs to go through the FedCM flow once before invoking UserInfo.